DexterInd/GrovePi/docs/docs/quickstart.md

 The `/home/pi/Dexter/GrovePi` is a mirrored version of [our GitHub repository](https://github.com/DexterInd/GrovePi/tree/master) of the master branch.

+## What I2C Bus to Use

+By default, the GrovePi library is set to use the `RPI_1SW` bus, which is a software implementation of the I2C specifically built to circumvent the issues with the hardware I2C of the Raspberry Pi.
+It's very fast and it doesn't use much CPU time at all.
+We recommend using this bus, thus, when importing the `grovepi` module, you don't have to do anything.

+There's also the `RPI_1`, the classic HW I2C of the Raspberry Pi, which is buggy and unreliable.
+We don't see any reason in using this one in any scenario.
+Period.

+In order to change the bus, presumably to `RPI_1` bus, call `grovepi.set_bus("RPI_1")` or `grovepi.set_bus("RPI_1SW")` in case you've changed the default one.

 ## Scratch Support

 Scratch support comes by default with our flavored image, Raspbian For Robots, but if you find yourself to be using the classic Raspbian then